henryl95/hangman/README.md

 # Hangman in Python
 This is a python project from college that I have completed for my finals.
-This undertaking consists of one semester's worth of studies from an Intro to Python college course.
+My python knowledge at the time of creating this consists of one semester's worth of studies in an Intro to Python college course.
+The course's curriculum did not go over some of the coding techniques found in the source code, I took the initiative to learn further and beyond the scope of the curriculum.
 The project itself took 1 week to plan and execute.

 The premise of this python project is create a simple and lightweight game of "Hangman."
 I have created the game with a GUI for a positive user experience, as well as to go beyond my professor's expectations.